FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/internet-archive.md

 created-on: 2023-06-30T16:41:09.089Z
 updated-on: 2023-06-30T16:41:09.105Z
 published-on: 2023-06-30T16:41:09.119Z
+description:
-blurb: "The Internet Archive runs dozens of projects, including: the Wayback Machine, a repository of 475 billion web pages; OpenLibrary.org, a free, digital lending library of over 4.6 million eBooks; Software Collections, designed to preserve and provide access to rare or difficult to find software
+  "The Internet Archive runs dozens of projects, including: the Wayback Machine, a repository of 475 billion web pages; OpenLibrary.org, a free, digital lending library of over 4.6 million eBooks; Software Collections, designed to preserve and provide access to rare or difficult to find software